 What happens if a baby is born underweight?

-The general rule of a low baby's birth weight is: The lower the birthweight, the greater the risk they face.
+The general rule of a low baby's birth weight is: The lower the birth weight, the greater the risk they face.

 Problems of low birth weight include low oxygen levels, breathing problems, issues with maintaining body temperature, feeding problems and a greater risk of infection.
-Find out more here.

 How to accurately check a baby's weight

-For checking the baby's birthweight, the Marsden M-310 handheld scale is the perfect portable solution.
-The sling scale is ultra lightweight and battery powered meaning it can be taken anywhere - ideal for midwives.
+For checking the baby's birth weight, the Marsden M-310 handheld scale is the perfect portable solution.
+The sling scale is ultra-lightweight and battery-powered meaning it can be taken anywhere - ideal for midwives.

 The Marsden BAS-100HM Baby Scale is our best value baby scale for use at home.
-It comes with a built in height measure so it can be used to measure a baby's height and weight, and can switch between kgs and lbs.
+It comes with a built-in height measure so it can be used to measure a baby's height and weight, and can switch between kgs and lbs.

-Alternatively, the Marsden M-400 and Marsden M-410 have a baby tray which is removable to reveal a floor scale, suitable for toddlers, beneath.
+Alternatively, the Marsden M-400 and Marsden M-410 have a baby tray that is removable to reveal a floor scale, suitable for toddlers, beneath.
 The M-400-80D is also available, which is fitted with a baby height rod.